Lesser long-nosed bat: Distribution and habitat

 Lesser long-nosed bats inhabit semi-arid grassland, scrub, or forest habitats below about 550 m.
 They are able to tolerate unusually high temperatures of up to 41 C, due in part to a low metabolic rate.
-They do not enter torpor or hibernate, but die at ambient temperatures of below about 10 C.
+They do not enter torpor or hibernate, but die at ambient temperatures below about 10 C.

 In the north, they reach southern California, Arizona and New Mexico.
 However, they are only found as summer migrants in the United States and, more generally, north of the mid-Sonora, arriving in these regions between April and July, and migrating south again in September.
 Some individuals have been estimated to migrate as far as 1600 km each year.
 Their migratory patterns have been shown to follow a path determined by seasonal availability of food plants, with cacti, Agave, and plants of the C3 metabolic pathway being strong predictors of distribution.
 They are found year-round in the western and southern parts of Mexico, and along the east coast, and in Guatemala, El Salvador, and Honduras.